 For the past few years, I have set up trees in my son’s school and my dad’s church.
 Since we do a “family tree” at home, these trees give me the chance to create themed trees as well.
 I decorated a Names of Christ tree for my son’s parochial school two years ago, and a Church Anniversary tree for my dad’s church’s tree last year.
 Since it is no longer that church’s anniversary year, I designed a new look for that tree this Christmas.
+Using ornaments from the dollar store, I created a country church tree that fits their space perfectly.

 I didn’t start out with a specific theme in mind for this tree, just a red and white color scheme, but I ended up calling it the Country Church Tree once it was finished.
 The vast majority of the decorations on the tree are from the dollar store.
 If you watched my Dollar Tree Christmas haul, you probably recognize a lot of the ornaments.
 With the exception of the flocked branches and the twine ball ornaments, everything else on the tree was purchased at the dollar store.
 You really can pull together a nice looking tree using inexpensive ornaments.